‘Laceration hazard’: Target recalls Christmas decoration after reports of injuries - NewsBreak

 (NEXSTAR) – If you recently purchased a ‘Letters to Santa’ mailbox from Target to add to your holiday decor, you may want to take it back.

-Target has issued a recall for roughly 174,300 decorative mailboxes sold nationwide and online through October and November 2021.Costco expands online shopping discounts for members
+Target has issued a recall for roughly 174,300 decorative mailboxes sold nationwide and online through October and November 2021.Over 230,000 pounds of pork products recalled due to risk of listeria contamination

 To determine if your mailbox is affected by the recall, Target says to check the item number found on the sticker on the bottom product.
 Below are the item numbers of the affected products.